 But, they no longer look that way.

 I have been a dedicated couponer for a few years now and I’m good at it.
-Every now and then, however, I go through a period of not even wanting to look at coupons –I’ve couponed so hard, I’ve burned myself out.
+Every now and then, I go through a period of not even wanting to look at coupons –I’ve couponed so hard that I’ve burned myself out.
 That’s where I am right now.

 My breaks have never lasted this long.
-They’re usually maybe 1 month to 2 months tops.
-Since it’s been going on for so long this time, I honestly couldn’t tell you whether this is just a long break or a for-good break up with couponing.
+They’re usually maybe one to two months tops.
+Since it’s been going on for so long this time, I honestly couldn’t tell you whether this is just a long break or a permanent break up with couponing.
 Only time will tell.
 But for now, I have to find a way to keep my grocery budget down until I feel the urge to coupon again.

-I’ve been doing some meal planning which REALLY helps to give me direction when going to the store and giving every dollar a name.
+I’ve been doing some meal planning which REALLY helps to give me direction when going to the store.

 Meal Planning Quick Tips